 On The Water

-Once arriving at the aggregate zone the marine biologist/divemaster will enter the water first to survey the pelagic species, ID specific individuals present, determine the most dominant individuals and number of pelagics present for the research data set.
+Once arriving at the aggregate zone, the marine biologist/divemaster will enter the water first to survey the pelagic species, ID specific individuals present, determine the most dominant individuals, and the number of pelagics present for the research data set.

 Once you come back on board you will likely have a completely different view of sharks, a realistic and most likely a calmness and excitement about just how incredible they are.
 You will get to see for yourself that they do not look at humans as a natural prey item and you’ll get to see just how beautiful they are for yourself.

 While on board between rotations you will be able to talk about your interactions, what specific behavior you observed, which specific individual sharks or pelagic fish, dolphins, or whales were present.
 The rotations also give you a great opportunity to be able to adjust dive gear, camera settings, and to talk to the captain about what you experienced, the current plight of sharks and conservation efforts and needed around the world.
 This is a major highlight of the program, to be able to talk to the experts in their field and help get involved with the change we hope this program inspires.

 The surface time is also a great opportunity to look for whales and dolphins *Whales are seasonal in Hawaii November to May/during the winter months.
 Dolphins are seen year round but not as frequently on the north shore as the west side of Oahu.